swennemans/building-your-own-reactjs/02-building_basic_vdom/09-updating.md

 ### Time to disco 💃🎉💃

-We can redefine our application to see if things are working as expected:
+Let's redefine our application to see if things are working as expected:

 ```javascript
 class App extends Component {